Healthy Kids

 Protect Your Baby While on The Go: Under New York State law, all children under the age of 2 must ride in a rear-facing car seat.
 It’s important to choose and use the right car seat correctly.
 There are resources available that can help you install your car seat correctly.
 New York State hosts free car seat inspection events throughout the year.
 To find a child safety seat inspection station or event near you, visit the New York State Governor’s Traffic Safety website here.

 Never Leave Baby Unsupervised in a Car: Heatstroke or deaths in cars occur most commonly when an adult unintentionally forgets a child who may be quiet or sleeping in a rear-facing seat.
 Vehicles heat up fast and stay hot even if the windows are open, the engine is running or the air conditioning is on.
 Rolling down windows or parking in the shade will not safely keep the car cool.
 Even on a cloudy day, a car can heat up and become deadly.
-For more tips and information about kids and hot cars, check out our June 2023 Consumer alert.
+Click here for more tips and information about kids and hot cars.

 The New York State Division of Consumer Protection provides resources and education materials to consumers on product safety, as well as voluntary mediation services between consumers and businesses.
 The Consumer Assistance Helpline 1-800-697-1220 is available Monday to Friday from 8:30am to 4:30pm, excluding State Holidays, and consumer complaints can be filed at any time at www.dos.ny.gov/consumer-protection.

-Follow the New York Department of State on FacebookTwitter and Instagram for “Tuesday’s Tips” – Practical Tips to Educate and Empower New York Consumers on a Variety of Topics
+Follow the New York Department of State on FacebookX and Instagram for “Tuesday’s Tips” – Practical Tips to Educate and Empower New York Consumers on a Variety of Topics

 Other articles by HVP News Reporters